OpenRC/openrc/user-guide.md

 Managing runlevels is usually done through the `rc-update` helper, but could of course be done by hand if desired. e.g. `rc-update add nginx default` - add nginx to the default runlevel
-Note: This will not auto-start nginx!
-You'd still have to trigger `rc` or run the service script by hand.
+Note: `rc-update` will not start nginx!
+You'd still have to trigger `rc`, or run the service script by hand, or start it with `rc-service nginx start`.

 FIXME: Document stacked runlevels